 If you are using Commerce, Relate, CMS Mirroring, CMO and Live Monitor, there are additional product-specific updating steps needed to complete the updating.
 Depending on which version you currently are on, there might be minor differences in the update procedure.

 In some upgrade scenarios, you might experience problems with the dependency chains, due to issues in NuGet.
-This mostly affects Commerce and Find, but might also occur when updating CMS.
+This mostly affects Commerce and Search & Navigation (formerly Find), but might also occur when updating CMS.
 The workaround is usually to update the packages one-by-one.
 See Issues with NuGet package updates.

 See the latest release information for a complete list of version-specific notifications.